 It’s the middle of the week, you’re short on time, but you don’t want to give in and order fast food for dinner.
 What to do?
 This healthy Canh Bau – Opo Squash Soup recipe is super easy, easy, easy.
-Here, we take a popular Asian summer vegetable and transforms it into an easy weekday meal.
-Opo squash is so readily available that you can often find it in your neighborhood supermarket, which means this recipe doesn’t even require a trip to the Asian market!
+Here, we take a popular Asian summer vegetable and transform it into a simple weekday meal.
+Better yet, opo squash is so readily available that you can often find it in your neighborhood supermarket, which means this recipe doesn’t even require a trip to the Asian market!
 Click here to jump to recipe.

 - 1/4 lb. ground pork